 |

-Children of Casa Guatemala enjoying turkey dinner |
+Children of Casa Guatemala are enjoying a turkey dinner.

 We plan to depart Monkey Bay Marina as soon as we can get some favorable winds.
-The winds are generally from the east and we need to go east so it may take a little while.
+The winds are generally from the east, and we need to go east, so it may take a little while.

 No comments: